Wednesday, April 23, 2014

 For James, a 25-year-old sharpshooter in Company D, there would be awful battles to come at Antietam, Chancellorsville and Gettysburg.
 But the continuous, savage fighting at the Wilderness (May 5-7, 1864) and Spotsylvania Court House (May 8-21) took a huge toll on an outnumbered and outgunned Confederate Army.

-As he took pencil in hand to write a letter home from the front lines on May 18, 1864, James and his comrades in the Army of Northern Virginia must have been exhausted — and no end to the fighting was in sight.
+As he took pencil in hand to write a letter home from the front lines on May 18, 1864, James and his comrades in the Army of Northern Virginia must have been exhausted — and no end to the fighting seemed in sight.

 "Dear Sister," Branscomb's letter to Lucinda Hunter began, "I can almost feel the anxious throbbing of your heart but could not write sooner.
 Today is the first mail we have had since the fight began.
 Today makes two weeks of fighting.
 Our regiment has been engaged four times.
 I have never seen any fighting to compare with this.
 Our loss has been heavy but nothing to compare with the enemy.